 A Selection of the Healing Arts Program’s Artists of the Month

 Working in Collaboration with the Atlantic Health System Healing Arts program, 17 artists who have been selected as “Artist of the Month” between November 2015 and March 2017, were invited to participate in a group exhibition at the Morris Museum.

-Get more details about the exhibition and the Opening Reception.
+Get more details about the exhibition.

 This program is made possible in part by the Institute of Museum and Library Services.